On the descriptive complexity of Salem sets: Introduction

 The first non-trivial examples of Salem sets were based on random constructions (\cite{Salem1950,Kahane1993}).
 Later Kahane \cite{Kahane1970} modified the original construction by Salem to produce an explicit Salem set of dimension $\alpha$, for every $\alpha\in [0,1]$.
 An important example of an explicit Salem set comes from the theory of Diophantine approximation of real numbers: Jarn\'ik \cite{Jarnik1928} and Besicovitch \cite{Besicovitch1934} proved that, for $\alpha \ge 0$, the set $E(\alpha)$ of $\alpha$-well approximable numbers is a fractal with Hausdorff dimension $2/(2+\alpha)$.
 Kaufmann \cite{Kaufmann81} improved the result by showing that there is a probability measure supported on a subset of $E(\alpha)$ witnessing the fact that $\fourierdim(E(\alpha))\ge 2/(2+\alpha)$, which implies that $E(\alpha)$ is Salem (the reader is referred to \cite{Bluhm98} or \cite{Wolff03} for detailed proofs of Kaufmann's theorem).

 A classical example of a non-Salem set is Cantor middle-third set, which has Fourier dimension $0$ and Hausdorff dimension $\log(2)/\log(3)$.
-Similarly, every symmetric Cantor set with dissection ratio $1/n$, with $n>1$, is not Salem, as it has null Fourier dimension and Hausdorff dimension $\log(2)/\log(n)$ (see \cite[Sec.\ 4.10]{Mattila95} and \cite[Thm.\ 8.1]{MattilaFA}).
+Similarly, every symmetric Cantor set with dissection ratio $1/n$, with $n>2$, is not a Salem set, as it has null Fourier dimension and Hausdorff dimension $\log(2)/\log(n)$ (see \cite[Sec.\ 4.10]{Mattila95} and \cite[Thm.\ 8.1]{MattilaFA}).
 It can be proved that, for every $0\le x \le y \le 1$ there is a compact subset of $[0,1]$ with Fourier dimension $x$ and Hausdorff dimension $y$ (\cite[Thm.\ 1.4]{Korner11}).

-There are not many explicit (i.e.\ non-random) examples of subset of $\mathbb{R}^d$ which are known to be Salem.
-As a corollary of a result of Gatesoupe \cite{Gatesoupe67}, we know that if $A\subset \mathbb{R}$ is a Salem set of dimension $\alpha$ then the set $\{ x \in \mathbb{R}^d \st |x|\in A \}$ is Salem and has dimension $d-1+\alpha$.
-Recently, using a higher-dimensional analogue of $E(\alpha)$, some explicit examples of Salem subsets of $\mathbb{R}^2$ (\cite{HambrookR2}) and $\mathbb{R}^d$ (\cite{FraserHambrook2019}) of arbitrary dimension have been constructed.
+There are not many explicit (i.e.\ non-random) examples of subsets of $\mathbb{R}^d$ which are known to be Salem.
+As a corollary of a result of Gatesoupe \cite{Gatesoupe67}, we know that if $A\subset \mathbb{R}$ has at least two points and is a Salem set of dimension $\alpha$ then the set $\{ x \in \mathbb{R}^d \st |x|\in A \}$ is Salem and has dimension $d-1+\alpha$.
+Recently, using a higher-dimensional analogue of $E(\alpha)$, some explicit examples of Salem subsets of $\mathbb{R}^2$ and $\mathbb{R}^d$ (\cite{HambrookR2,FraserHambrook2019}) of arbitrary dimension have been constructed by Fraser and Hambrook.

-In this paper we study the complexity, from the point of view of descriptive set theory, of the family $\Salem(X)$ of closed Salem subsets of $X$, where $X$ is either $[0,1]$, $[0,1]^d$ or $\mathbb{R}^d$.
-In particular we view $\Salem(X)$ as a subset of the hyperspace of the closed subsets of $X$.
+In this paper we study the complexity, from the point of view of descriptive set theory, of the hyperspace of closed Salem subsets of $X$, where $X$ is either $[0,1]$, $[0,1]^d$ or $\mathbb{R}^d$.
+In other words, we study the complexity of the property ``being a Salem set'', when we restrict our attention to closed sets.
 We show that it is Borel and classify it in the Borel hierarchy.

 We summarize our results for $[0,1]$ in the following table.